gvwilson/sdxjs/en/src/virtual-machine/index.md

 each processor has its own [%i "instruction set" %][%g instruction_set "instruction set" %][%/i%], and a compiler translates high-level languages into those instructions.
-Compilers often use an intermediate representation called [%i "assembly code" %][%g assembly_code "assembly code" %][%/i%] that gives instructions human-readable names instead of numbers.
+Compilers often use an intermediate representation called [%i "assembly code" %][%g assembly_code "assembly code" %][%/i%] that gives instructions names instead of numbers.
-To understand more about how JavaScript actually runs we will simulate a very simple processor with a little bit of memory.
+To understand more about how JavaScript actually runs, we will simulate a very simple processor with a little bit of memory.
 If you want to dive deeper,
 have a look at [%i "Nystrom, Bob" %][Bob Nystrom's][nystrom-bob][%/i%] *[Crafting Interpreters][crafting-interpreters]*.